-Wills and estate planning can feel extremely overwhelming, but it’s actually a lot simpler than most people think.
+Wills and estate planning may seem overwhelming, but it’s actually a lot simpler than most people think.
 The confusion and misunderstanding around wills has resulted in a lot of Canadians avoiding or putting-off this extremely important life task.
 In fact, a study commissioned by Willful in 2020 found that over 64% of Canadians don’t have an up-to-date will.

 In this article, we hope to demystify the topic of wills and provide you with everything you need to know about making a last will and testament in Canada.